A Combinatorial Study on Quiver Varieties: Hilbert schemes of points on surfaces

 \section{Hilbert schemes of points on surfaces}

 This appendix has two purposes.
-The one is to summarize some facts about the Hilbert schemes of points\footnote{A basic reference on this subject is \cite{Lecture}.} (\S \ref{sub:app}).
-The other is to give another method to compute equivariant volumes of quiver varieties in rank $1$ case (\S \ref{sub:torus}, \ref{sec:example}).
+The one is to summarize some facts about the Hilbert schemes of points\footnote{A basic reference on this subject is \cite{Lecture}.} (Section~\ref{sub:app}).
+The other is to give another method to compute equivariant volumes of quiver varieties in rank $1$ case (Sections~\ref{sub:torus} and~\ref{sec:example}).
 We get a closed formula for the generating function of such quantities.
-By comparing with the result in \S \ref{sec:integral}, we find an interesting combinatorial identity (Proposition \ref{prop:s4.6}).
+By comparing with the result in Section~\ref{sec:integral}, we f\/ind an interesting combinatorial identity (Proposition~\ref{prop:s4.6}).